Florune/florune-documentation/src/usecases.md

 How can documents be verified, shared selectively, and bound to contracts without relying on a central authority?

 **Solution**
-Contract Foundry allows users to create verifiable, wallet-first documents.
+Florune allows users to create verifiable, wallet-first documents.
 Documents can be stored locally or on decentralized networks (IPFS, Arweave), with hashes anchored onchain.
 Selective disclosure ensures privacy while proving authenticity.

 **Examples**